 So yes, some people may have instead picked up the unhappiness habit.

-But do not despair, there are some tips + tools we have at our handy disposal to ramp up our happiness quotient.
+Here are some tips and tools we have at our handy disposal to ramp up our happiness quotient.

 It is said that some 64,000 thoughts pass through our mind each day.
-Without dedicated practice, it is not possible or even desirable to track every single one of our thoughts.
-The point is they stem from core beliefs we hold.
+They pass through often with our awareness.
+What if we were able to track them?
+We would find that they stem from core beliefs we hold.

 Thoughts are a reflection of our beliefs.

-Becoming aware of our beliefs and updating “these files” like we would on a computer is very helpful in zoning in on where the gap lies, between our desire to be happy and our unhappiness pattern.
+Becoming aware of our beliefs and updating “these files” like we would on a computer helps to zone into on where the gap lies.
+This is that space between our desire to be happy and our unhappiness pattern.

 So choose your thoughts.
 Choose to see a hump as another chance to be happy.